FairDistricts/data-etl/README.md

 # DATA-ETL
 Utilities for importing and manaing data from different sources.

-## Run Example
+## Python Run Example

-First, install the package...
+1. First, install the package to get all of the dependencies...

 ``pip install data_etl``

+2. Optionally, download the data from [OpenStates](https://openstates.org/downloads/)
-Then run the parse to ingest new data...
+3. Then run the parse to ingest new data from the CSV data (in example below)

 ``./bin/run_local.sh parse -i data/2017-06-02-tx-csv``